Home Blood Pressure Monitors Are Wrong 70 Percent of the Time, Says Study

 It's 2017 people.

 how accurate are the thresholds for treatment?
-(Score:2)
+(Score:3)

 Being +/- 5mm Hg on a measurement of 140 mm is +/- 3.5%, but how accurate are the thresholds for treatment?
 A guideline may say that 140mm Hg needs treatment, but what is the error bar in that value?
 I bet it far exceeds 3.5% because of individual variation.